Angular Date Range Picker Component Overview

 </igx-date-range-picker>

-In the default configuration, with a single read-only input, a default calendar icon is shown as a prefix.
-The calendar icon can be changed or redefined using the IgxPickerToggleComponent component.
-It can be decorated with either igxPrefix or igxSuffix, which will define its position - at the start of the input or at the end respectively.
-To change the default position and show the icon as a suffix, you need to do the following:
+In the default configuration, with a single read-only input, a default calendar icon is shown as a prefix and a clear icon - as a suffix.
+These icons can be changed or redefined using the IgxPickerToggleComponent and IgxPickerClearComponent.
+They can be decorated with either igxPrefix or igxSuffix, which will define their position - at the start of the input or at the end respectively:

 <igx-date-range-picker>